-The biggest player in the software hub space is Yonomi (Apple App Store) (Google Play Store), which is dedicated to home automation.
-Stringify is also an option (Apple App Store) (Google Play Store), but they are trying to be the single hub for everything in your life, which may be more that you want.
+The biggest player in the software hub space is Yonomi (Apple App Store) (Google Play Store), which is dedicated to home automation platform.

 If you are interested in one of the hybrid hubs, scroll to the Hybrid Hub section of our Best Smart Home Hubs article.

 Smart Home Platform Features

 The sections below include a number of things you should consider when choosing your platform.
 We cover all of these in our reviews, but before you click a link above, we should talk about the various things to consider when selecting a home assistant platforms.